 venv\Scripts\activate

-pip install flask frozen-flaskThen, we need to set up the file and folder structure, as below:Since this tutorial is related to the previous tutorial, every file and folder remains the same, except this file will be amended.
+pip install flask frozen-flaskThen, we need to set up the file and folder structure, as below:<link rel="stylesheet"

 href="https://cdn.jsdelivr.net/npm/bootstrap@5.3.3/dist/css/bootstrap.min.css">